 Stephanie George, Founder/CEO

 Ms. George is a Certified Business Technical Assistance Consultant (CBTAC).
 A former Waiver Support Coordinator (WSC) and Medicaid Provider at The Agency for Persons with Disabilities (APD).
-Ms. George also has a robust social work background.
-She earned a bachelor’s degree in organizational management from Bethel University in 2002.
+She also has a robust social work background.
+Ms. George earned a bachelor’s degree in organizational management from Bethel University in 2002.

-Ms. George has over 15 years of experience in colleges and universities.
+Stephanie George has over 15 years of experience in colleges and universities.
 In the offices of Career Development and the Department of Workforce Development & Continuing Education.
-Ms. George has an active ServSafe Food Manager Certification from the National Restaurant Association.
-She planned events and coordinated college department graduations (bi-annual) for over nine years.
+Stephanie has an active Florida ServSafe Food Manager Certification from the National Restaurant Association.
+She planned events, coordinated college department graduations (bi-annual), and managed other events for over fifteen years.

 In addition, her work providing services to disabled clients began in the 1990s.
-This was when Ms. George worked as a college intern and job coach in Michigan.
+This was when Ms. George worked as a college intern and job coach at Andrews University.
 She also gained valuable experience working with the Dean of Student Services at Medgar Evers College in Brooklyn, New York.
-One of the highlights of her job was her interaction with Dr. Betty Shabazz, the wife of Malcolm X. Dr. Shabazz held a position as an administrator in the president’s office.
+One of the highlights of her job was her interaction with Dr. Betty Shabazz, Malcolm X’s wife.
+Dr. Shabazz held a position as an administrator in the president’s office.
 From these diverse experiences,

 The need for this service was magnified in 2014 following a personal family crisis.
-After serving their country honorably in Afghanistan and (South) Korea, her eldest daughter and son-in-law returned to the USA, suffering from service disabilities.
-Consequently, Ms. George spent years helping her daughter and other military families access support services.
+After serving their country honorably in Afghanistan and (South) Korea, Ms. George’s eldest daughter and son-in-law returned to the USA, suffering from service disabilities.
+Consequently, she spent years helping her daughter and other military families access support services.

 During this experience, Ms. George became self-employed, learning the risks and benefits of working for herself.
 She kept her promise to her veteran daughter and her commitment to military families.
-To use this platform to continue providing support services to eligible persons with physical and mental disabilities.
+To use this platform to continue providing support services to U.S. veterans and military families.

-Ms. George advocates on behalf of individuals with unique abilities.
-She is Christ-centered, a U.S. citizen born in Trinidad and Tobago, and grew up in New York.
+Ms. George provides peer support to moms and grandmothers of U.S. veterans and military families.
+Stephanie is Christ-centered, a U.S. citizen born in Trinidad and Tobago, and grew up in New York.
 In her work, she advocates for a respectful environment where clients’ cultures, beliefs, and sexual orientations are respected.